What is arthritis in the knee?

 - Disease modifying anti-rheumatic drugs — disease modifying anti-rheumatic drugs can slow the progression of rheumatoid arthritis.

-Surgical treatment for arthritis of the knee include:
+Surgical treatment for knee arthritis

 - Cartilage grafting — healthy cartilage is taken and placed in areas of the knee where the cartilage is damaged.
 This procedure is typically performed on younger patients.